 It was during quest 3 that the espresso martinis and shots of gin made their way to the table.
 A few poor initiative rolls, some unfortunate events that took points away, and more drinks went down the hatch.

-The quest flavor wasn’t coming through as strongly as the freshly brewed coffee in the espressotinis, but it was still a fun little romp with added booze and finally Fizz Fang was taken down.
+The quest flavour wasn’t coming through as strongly as the freshly brewed coffee in the espressotinis, but it was still a fun little romp with added booze and finally, Fizz Fang was taken down.

 Drinking Quest: Liquor Before Honor